2.1 Upper Extremity Conditions & PTA Interventions

 Key Takeaways

-• Adhesive capsulitis (frozen shoulder) progresses through three stages — freezing (painful, 2-9 months), frozen (stiff, 4-12 months), and thawing (recovery, 5-26 months); PTA modality and stretch intensity must match the stage.
+• Adhesive capsulitis (frozen shoulder) progresses freezing (painful, 2-9 months), frozen (stiff, 4-12 months), thawing (5-26 months); stretch intensity must match stage irritability.

-• After distal radius open reduction internal fixation (ORIF), edema control and digit/elbow/shoulder ROM begin immediately while the wrist is immobilized; wrist active range of motion (AROM) typically starts at week 2-6 per surgeon protocol.
+• After distal radius open reduction internal fixation (ORIF), edema control and digit/elbow/shoulder range of motion (ROM) begin immediately; wrist active range of motion (AROM) starts about week 2-6 per surgeon protocol.

-• PTAs may collect ROM, manual muscle testing (MMT), girth, and pain data and modify dosage within the plan of care (POC), but cannot change the POC, perform initial evaluations, or progress patients beyond physical therapist (PT)-set phase criteria.
+• PTAs collect ROM, manual muscle test (MMT), girth, and pain data and modify dosage within the plan of care (POC) but cannot change the POC, evaluate, or advance a patient past a physical therapist (PT)-set phase criterion.

 Why Upper Extremity Conditions Dominate the Musculoskeletal Domain